aksommerville/penance/README.md

 - [ ] Music.
 - - [ ] Review instruments again, after I've heard them all a few times.
 - - [ ] '' sound effects.
-- [ ] fleshpuppet should take damage while ghost.
+- [x] fleshpuppet should take damage while ghost.
 There's very few places where damage is possible, I don't think this matters.
 - [ ] The lock puzzle feels wrong.
 Bad sound effects, and I'm not sure, the moment of unlocking, it just doesn't pop.

-## Recommended Course

-- crow.
-Should be the first thing you learn, otherwise who can you ask.
-- fireball.
-Must be before candles.
-Put a positioned spell first.
-- open.
-Good to be early, so you can enter the temple and see your progress.
-- candle1 WEST
-- rabbit
-- turtle
-- candle2
-- teleport.
-Teach wherever candle2 is.
-The part leading to candle3 is not accessible on foot.
-- bird
-- ghost
-- flower
-- candle3
-- Temple: Wrap-up
+- [ ] Build for Pi.
+Include linux-x86 and raspi binaries on Itch.
+- [ ] Make nice mp3s of all the music and share those too.

+## Playtest high scores

 16:27.190 Jamesanity
 18:39.783 Earthshine (Darius)